Skip to Content

 We take a strategic and, when needed, assertive approach.
 That means we think about both the negotiation taking place now and how a court in the future might view the terms.
 We prepare for the possibility that a spouse could contest the agreement, and we draft with those scenarios in mind.
 At the same time, we collaborate carefully with you so that the strategy reflects your personal priorities, such as protecting a business, safeguarding an inheritance, or making sure children from a prior relationship are considered.

-How Postnuptial Agreements Work in New Jersey?
+How Postnuptial Agreements Work in New Jersey

 A postnuptial agreement is a written contract between spouses that is signed after the marriage begins.
 In New Jersey, these agreements can address many of the same topics as prenuptial agreements, including how property would be divided, how certain debts would be handled, and what financial expectations the spouses have if the marriage ends in separation or divorce.

 Typically, a postnuptial agreement focuses on financial issues such as ownership of real estate, interests in a closely held business, savings and investment accounts, and responsibility for existing or future debts.
 Some agreements also address expectations around alimony, although New Jersey courts review these provisions carefully.
-Parenting time and custody decisions remain subject to a best interests of the child standard, so those issues are usually handled in later proceedings rather than being fully set in a marital agreement.
+Parenting time and custody decisions remain subject to a best interest of the child standard, so those issues are usually handled in later proceedings rather than being fully set in a marital agreement.

 For a postnuptial agreement to have a better chance of being upheld in New Jersey, courts generally expect that both spouses provided full and fair disclosure of their financial circumstances and that each had a meaningful opportunity to understand the terms.
 Fairness at the time the agreement is signed, and sometimes when it is enforced, also matters.
 If an agreement appears very one-sided or a spouse lacked reasonable knowledge and time to review it, the court may view it with skepticism.